Overview of Wyoming Retirement Tax Friendliness

 Why are Wyoming’s retirement taxes so low?
 For starters, there’s no state income tax in Wyoming.
 That means no tax on retirement income like Social Security benefits or 401(k) withdrawals.

 A financial advisor can help you plan for retirement and other financial goals.
 Finding a financial advisor doesn't have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Is Wyoming tax-friendly for retirees?